TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     Results of the argument mapping.
 Those are especially used in the `errorAction`.

 `$defaultViewObjectName`
-    Name of the default view, if no Fluid-view or an action-specific view was found.
+    Name of the default view, if no Fluid view or an action-specific view was found.

 `$errorMethodName`
     The name of the action that is performed when generating the arguments of actions